Click here to listen to the podcast based on this article.

 “God’s truth is marching on.
 His ways will not fail.
 There is a heaven and a hell.
 Christ will return one day, and only those who have believed in him will share in the forever kingdom he promises to establish.
 This is the trajectory of all history – the coming and return of the Messiah.
 That’s what the word history actually means.
 It’s his-story.
 Each day we are moving closer to that great day when his plan of salvation for the world is completed.”

-It’s not that these words aren’t true, it’s that they seem to dismiss the present reality of Christ’s earthly kingdom.
+It’s not that these words aren’t true, it’s that they overlook the present reality of Christ’s earthly kingdom.
 While well-intentioned, words like this make the historical and redemptive facts of Christ’s birth, life, death, and resurrection seem insufficient.
 Were these events only the introductory phase of God’s plan of salvation?
 What did Jesus mean when He said, “It is finished”? (see John 19:28-30)

 I ask again: What are we waiting for?